Table of Contents[Hide][Show]

-- While at the airport terminal and onboard the aircraft, pets must remain completely in the carrier and only be handled by the traveler
+- While at the airport terminal and onboard the aircraft, pets must remain entirely in the carrier and only be handled by the traveler.

-- Passengers with pets must check in with an Allegiant agent at the ticket counter or gate counter at least one (1) hour prior to scheduled departure to ensure pets and pet carriers are compliant with the above guidelines
+- Passengers with pets must check in with an Allegiant agent at the ticket counter or gate counter at least one (1) hour before scheduled departure to ensure pets and pet carriers are compliant with the above guidelines.

-- Allegiant assumes no responsibility for the health and well-being of pets in cabin
+- Allegiant assumes no responsibility for the health and well-being of pets in the cabin.

-Here is a chart showing the pet fees Allegiant charges each way.
-Double them for a round trip flight.
+Here’s a chart showing the pet fees Allegiant charges each way.
+Double them for a round-trip flight.

 |To/From Destination||Pet Fee Each Way|